Faculty Interest Groups

 - The group agrees to meet regularly to share ideas

-- Note: Group size is limited to no more than 12-15 faculty members
+- Note: Group size is limited to no more than 12 to 15 faculty members

 -